ppraveentr/MobileCore/README.md

 That's it - now your are good to go and start writing beautiful applicaiton!
 Let the MobileCode most of the heavy lifting for you.

+## TODO List

+Below are the list of things I’m in plan adding into Mobile Core.

+- Deeplinking and flow controler with content passing.
+- Content Management for multi-language using Core-data.
+- Secure storage with Keychain.
+- Inbuild Crash reporter.
+- Push notification.

 ## Prototype
 [`NovelReader`](https://github.com/ppraveentr/Concepts/tree/master/NovelReader) is a prototype describing working of MobileCore.